 Your child's healthcare provider will examine your child.
 He will check for signs of dehydration.
 The provider will also ask you how often your child is vomiting or has diarrhea.
 He will want to know how much your child is drinking and urinating.
 Your child may need a blood or bowel movement sample tested for the germ causing his gastroenteritis.

 How is gastroenteritis managed?

 Gastroenteritis often clears up on its own.
 Medicine is usually not needed to treat gastroenteritis in children.
-It is most important to prevent or treat dehydration.
+The following will help prevent or treat dehydration:

 - Continue to feed your baby formula or breast milk.
 Be sure to refrigerate any breast milk or formula that you do not use right away.
 Formula or milk that is left at room temperature may make your child more sick.
 Your baby's healthcare provider may suggest that you give him or her an oral rehydration solution (ORS).
 An ORS contains water, salts, and sugar that are needed to replace lost body fluids.
 Ask what kind of ORS to use, how much to give your baby, and where to get it.